devennn/devennn.github.io/about.md

   - Transfer to UQ, supported by MARA sponsorship
 - Diploma of Engineering Technology in Avionics Maintenance
   - Universiti Kuala Lumpur, Malaysian Institute of Aviation Technology (2014 - 2016)

-### Hobbies
-- Sports! -  Love playing basketball, badminton, football, rugby and many more except swimming.
-  - New year resolution:
-    - 5km sub 30 minutes(achieved on 19/March/2020 27 minutes)
-    - 5km sub 25 minutes(achieved on 25/March/2020 21 minutes)
-- Reading - I read to expand my understanding, judgements and beliefs.
-My favorite topics are Christianity, AI blogs, self help and Economics
-- Programming - I like to test fun open source project such as chatbot, GAN, etc.

 ### Contact me